 Repairing Your Subfloor

-If your subfloor has an uneven surface, laying laminate directly over this will damage your boards over time because of the extra pressure.
+If your subfloor has an uneven surface, laying laminate directly over it will damage your boards over time because of the extra pressure.
 A flat subfloor will increase your laminate's longevity, so you'll have to see to this before anything.
 There are many guides and How-Tos available online that will help you repair damaged concrete and wood subfloors.

 Cleaning